Information for Recruiters

 What I Like to Work on

-These are just examples of things I would be interested in working on.
-This list is not exhaustive.
+These are examples of things I would be interested in working on.

 - Computer networking: Designing, implementing and testing new protocols, reducing hardware costs, making the network more efficient, and making the network fault tolerance.

 - Content delivery systems: Designing and implementing a new system that manages data in flight.
 Examples would be systems supporting streaming services, asset caching systems, etc.

 - Data storage engine development: Creating new database engines tailored to the needs of the organization.

 - Hardware-accelerated computing: Using FPGAs, ASICs, and special-purpose hardware for improving performance and energy efficiency in networking, security, and machine learning applications.

 - Operating system kernel development: Adapting the Linux kernel to a specific workload, developing and mainlining patches or enhancements, and writing open source device drivers for hardware devices.

 - Programming language toolchains: Contributing to the development of a compiler, an interpreter, standard library, Integrated Development Environment (IDE), or other supporting tools for a programming language.

 - Versioned data storage systems: Enhancing source code version control systems such as Git and Mercurial, or a more general system that intends to store multiple versions of the same entity efficiently.